simon01239/ada/index.md

 This time the main term is "liberty".
 In fact, in October 2017, the <b>Catalan independence referendum</b> took place.

 #### <center>February 2018</center>
-On 3 February 2018, in the city of Macerata, Marche, 28-year-old local Luca Traini was seriously wounded in a drive-by shooting with six African migrants.
+On 3 February 2018, in the city of Macerata, Marche, 28-year-old local Luca Traini seriously wounded in a drive-by shooting six African migrants.
 After the attack, <b>Traini</b> reportedly had an Italian flag draped on his shoulders and raised his arm in a Fascist salute.

 Traini said the attack was revenge for the murder of Pamela Mastropietro, an 18-year-old local girl whose dismembered body had been found a few days earlier, stuffed into two suitcases and dumped in the countryside.
 For this, a 29-year-old Nigerian national and failed asylum seeker, Innocent Oseghale, had been arrested and charged.